Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Everyone’s panicking about “declining beer consumption” and “generational shifts.”
 Yeah, young people drink less beer than their parents.
 They also can’t afford houses and live with roommates until they’re 30.
 Maybe there’s a connection?

 The real story is market share consolidation.
 All those craft breweries that opened during the 2010s boom?
 Half of them are broke.
-The Brewers Association says craft held 13.3% market share in 2024, which sounds impressive until you realize it’s down from peak hype levels.
+The Brewers Association says craft held 13.3% market share in 2024, down from peak hype levels.

 Dynamic Stock Chart for TICKER BUD